-Water Playgrounds and Splash Pads
+Water Playgrounds and Splash Pads Are Reopening

 As sprinkler season gets into gear, it's good to know where to find the wildest and wettest playgrounds in the Greater Toronto Area.
 If you're looking for a way to stay cool this summer, check out these playgrounds loaded with water jets and refreshing splash pads for instant relief.

 Richmond Hill's splash pads are located at 14 parks in the community.
 They're a great way to cool down in the summer!
-Splash pads are open daily between June 2 and September 10 from 9 a.m. to 8 p.m.
+Splash pads are open daily from 9 a.m. to 9 p.m.
 More

 Need a quick place for your children to enjoy the cool water on a hot and sunny day?
 The city of Toronto offers a long list of splash pads throughout city parks and playgrounds.
 Splash pads are unsupervised.
 More